This page provides information about energy rebates and energy bills support schemes, heating and health projects and the Household Support Fund.

 Warm Home Discount Scheme

-Warm Home Discount is a one-off payment to reduce eligible customers' bills over the winter months.
-This winter (2022 to 2023), it is rising from £140 to £150.
+Warm Home Discount (external link) is a one-off payment to reduce eligible customers' bills over the winter months.
+This winter (2023 to 2024), it is £150.
 You do not need to apply for the scheme, payments are automatic, but you will only be eligible if your energy supplier is part of the scheme.

 Winter Fuel Payment

-If you were born on or before 25 September 1956 you could get a winter fuel payment to help you pay your heating bills.
-The amount will vary depending on eligibility, with payments made between November and December 2022.
+If you were born on or before 25 September 1957 you could get a winter fuel payment (external link) to help you pay your heating bills.
+The amount will vary depending on eligibility, you could get between £250 and £600.

 Cold Weather Payment